- Doom's insane amount of Genre Savvy.

 Nightcrawler: Galactus's bluff is better than a handful of aces, eh herr professor?

 - Last to earn a moment of awesome is good o'l Captain America.
-Doom, who's being subconsciously sabotaged by a remainder of the Beyonder's power slays the star spangled Avenger as soon as he bursts trough his inner sanctum.
-But reforms, and goes for Doom again.
-Despite being blown to smithereens every time Cap mysteriously comes back, and Doom goes insane, and loses the power of the Beyonder, who had been inhabiting Klaw, all this time.
+Doom, who's being subconsciously sabotaged by a remainder of the Beyonder's power slays the star spangled Avenger as soon as he bursts through to his inner sanctum.
+But Cap 'reforms', and goes for Doom again.
+Despite being blown to smithereens 'every time' Cap mysteriously comes back, Doom goes insane, and loses the power of the Beyonder, who had been inhabiting Klaw, all this time.

-- In other words, Captain America refusing to stay dead aiding in putting down Doom.
+- In other words, Captain America refusing to stay dead aids in putting down Doom.